zazadovv/Macrophage_Vessel/README.md

 All required packages are listed in my_current_env_list.txt.
 To install dependencies: you can recreate the environment from the provided .yml file using Conda:

 conda env create -f environment.yml conda activate Microscopy_Analysis_Advanced2 # example env name

+Package Install: The Repository contains a complete package list.
+Please perform a PIP install for the required and imported package versions as indicated in my_current_env_list.txt and the script (3D) or FLIP.

+🧰 Source Code Description

+This repository includes following primary components:

+Macrophage Nuclear Mechanotransduction Analysis Script Neutrophil Tracking Analysis Script
+Macrophage Tracking Analysis Script
+Frame of Onset Permeability Analysis Script
+MATLAB Area Under Curve Database Analysis Script

+📋 Usage Guidelines
+Anaconda Navigator
+VS Code
+.YML Package Install
+Set Up the Environment
+Install the required packages as described above (YAML or pip).
+Use the recommended Python environment (e.g., Microscopy_Analysis_Advanced2).
+Ensure the interpreter is set to the proper Python 3.9 environment.

+Run the script to generate output.

+The file has to be first opened in VS Code or Pycharm with Proper Python Interpreter (this is the Environment, 3.9 Python Base that should be installed from .yml file) - For example, Microscopy_Analysis_Advanced2 (My Current Environment).